rogaha/www.docker.io/_pages/homepage.md

 {% block copy_introduction %}

-Docker is an open-source project which allows you to easily create lightweight, portable, self-sufficient containers
+Docker is an open-source project to easily create lightweight, portable, self-sufficient containers from any application.
-    from your application.
-The same container that a developer builds and tests on a laptop can run at scale, in production, on VMs, bare metal servers, OpenStack clusters, public instances, or combinations of the above.
-    <span class="read-more"><a href="{% url 'about' %}" title="About Docker">Read more -></a></span>
+    The same container that a developer builds and tests on a laptop can run at scale, in production, on VMs, bare metal, OpenStack clusters, public clouds and more. <span class="read-more"><a href="{% url 'about' %}" title="About Docker">Read more -></a></span>
 {% endblock %}

 {% block copy_news %}
-## Latest updates
+### Latest updates

 #### Jul 18 • Docker 0.5 Released
 We've released version 0.5.
 Amongst other things, this release containes External Volumes, Advanced Networking and